List of Fairfax County Public Schools middle schools: School Programs

 The school offers many electives for 7th and 8th graders, including Family And Consumer Sciences (Home EC), Drama, Tech Tools, Inventions and Innovations, Technological Systems, and Advanced Technology Tools.

 Kilmer is also known for its outstanding band and orchestra program.
 Under the direction of conductor Sharon Bonneau, the Kilmer Symphonic band has been recognized as one of the best middle school bands in the state.
-The Kilmer Symphonic Orchestra, led by conductor Elizabeth Fogel and previously led by Marci Swift, has been recognized as one of the best middle school orchestras in the state.
-The school also has a chorus and string orchestra.
-The strings program offers violin, viola, cello, and bass.
+The Kilmer Symphonic Orchestra, led by conductor Robert Katz has been recognized as one of the best middle school orchestras in the state.
+Orchestra classes at Kilmer (least to most advanced) include String Ensemble 1, String Ensemble 2, Concert Orchestra, Chamber Orchestra, and Symphonic Orchestra.
+Chamber Orchestra and Symphonic Orchestra are both advanced-level classes.
+Additionally, Kilmer has a choir program led by Kevin Sapp.